 As noted above, the danger posed by trucks is a consequence of vehicle speed and vehicle weight.
 The Department of Transportation estimates more than 500,000 trucking accidents every year in the United States.
 The majority of truck accidents are due to driver fatigue, as well as driver inattention and error, and failure to properly maintain equipment, especially failure to maintain brakes.
 We have even pursued trucking companies for punitive damages for failure to screen drivers as required by Federal Motor Carrier Regulations.

-Just some of the pertinent regulations from the Code of Federal Regulations provide as follows:
+Some of the key regulations from the Code of Federal Regulations governing the trucking industry provide as follows:

 –Whenever a duty is prescribed for a driver or a prohibition is imposed upon the driver, it shall be the duty of the motor carrier to require observance of such duty or prohibition.
 49 C.F.R. §390.11.